BABA

 Technical analysis reads price and volume to judge momentum and timing.
 It complements the fundamentals above — it does not replace them.
 Here is what BABA's chart says today, with each tool explained.

 Trend — moving averages.
 A moving average is the average closing price over a window, which smooths out daily noise.
-BABA trades near $97.63, below its 50-day average ($122.13) and 200-day average ($146.76).
-Price below both averages is a downtrend — momentum is against buyers for now.
+BABA trades near $127.99, around its 50-day average ($122.13) and 200-day average ($146.76).
+Price tangled in its moving averages means there is no clear trend — the stock is ranging.

 Momentum — RSI.
 The Relative Strength Index runs 0–100 and measures how strong recent gains are versus losses.
 Above 70 is "overbought", below 30 "oversold".
 At 19 it is oversold — selling has been heavy and a bounce is possible.